 A creative resume like the one below is perfect for a professional photographer because it allows them to show off their work.

+However, if you’re applying for a customer support role, it might not add value to your application.
 So if you plan to create a resume like this, make it appropriate for the job or industry you’re applying to!

 4. Stick to a consistent color palette throughout your resume design

-In this resume design template, the designers stuck to a beautifully consistent color palette.
+This resume design template uses a beautifully consistent color palette.
 With light pinks interacting perfectly with the darker purples.
-Additionally, because they used a white background the colors really jump off the page.
+The consistent color palette also makes it easy to read the resume.

 5. Keep it simple